natenka/pyneng-book-en/docs/source/book/17_serialization/index.rst

 * files in CSV format
 * database

-In addition, Python allows you to write down the objects of the language itself (this aspect is not covered, but if you are interested, look at the Pickle module).
+In addition, Python allows you to write down objects of language itself (this aspect is not covered, but if you are interested, look at the Pickle module).

 This section covers CSV, JSON, YAML formats and the following section covers databases.